michael-milette/moodle-filter_filtercodes/README.md

 * {ifadmin}{/ifadmin} : Will display the enclosed content only if the user is logged-in as an administrator.
 * {ifhome}{/ifhome} : Will display the enclosed content only if the user is on the Moodle Home Front Page.
 * {ifdashboard}{/ifdashboard} : Will display the enclosed content only if the user is on the Moodle Dashboard.
+* {ifincourse}{ifincourse} : Will display the enclosed content only if the user is in a course other than the Front page.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.